Shaktikc/ClipSense-AI/README.md

-YouTube VidExtract AI
+🎬 YouTube VidExtract AI

-Turn long YouTube videos into short, content-only clips.
-Paste a YouTube link, describe what you need, and the app finds the relevant segments, cuts them with FFmpeg, merges them, and returns a concise video focused on your request.

-Tech stack: FastAPI • LLMs (Mistral, GPT-4.1) • FFmpeg
+YouTube VidExtract AI is an AI-powered tool that extracts and merges only the relevant video segments from YouTube based on the user’s request.
+Simply paste YouTube links and describe what information you need — the AI handles the rest.

-✨ Features
+🚀 Features

+🧠 AI-Driven Understanding: Uses advanced LLMs (Mistral, GPT-4.1) to understand your query and locate the most relevant video segments.

+🎞️ Smart Video Extraction: Automatically identifies timestamps from transcriptions and extracts only the necessary portions.

+⚙️ Fast Processing: Built with FastAPI for efficient backend operations.

+🎬 Video Merging: Uses FFmpeg to seamlessly merge all selected clips into one concise, meaningful video.

+💡 Customizable: Specify topics, keywords, or time ranges for better precision.

+🧩 Tech Stack

+Backend: FastAPI

+AI Models: Mistral, GPT-4.1

+Video Processing: FFmpeg

+Transcription & Analysis: YouTube transcript extraction + LLM semantic search

+🖥️ How It Works

+Paste YouTube Link(s) — Provide one or more video URLs.

-Natural-language search: “Show only the parts where the speaker explains transformers with code.”
+Specify What You Need — For example: “Show me the part where the speaker explains reinforcement learning.”

-Auto segmenting: LLMs scan the transcript and locate the timecodes.
+AI Processing — The system uses LLMs to understand your request and locate relevant timestamps from video transcriptions.

-Precise clipping: FFmpeg extracts the exact ranges and merges in order.
+Video Extraction — FFmpeg extracts and merges the clips.

-Two modes:

-Auto: LLM finds segments from your prompt

-Manual: you provide explicit time ranges

-JSON job API: fire-and-forget with progress polling.
+Output — Get a concise video containing only the information you requested.

+⚡ Example Use Case

+“Extract all parts explaining the concept of transformers from this YouTube lecture series.”

+VidExtract AI will:

+Analyze the transcripts of all videos.

+Detect where “transformers” are discussed.

+Extract those clips.

+Merge them into a single summarized video.